The dk Report

 -08- Annotated VIX -- Daily

 The VIX charts expectations for choppy market action over the next 30-day period.
 It's derived from the premium investors are willing to pay for short-term portfolio insurance, hence its reputation as a fear index.
 A high VIX ins't necessarily bearish, but indicates big price swings are possible in either direction.
 The VIX has a tendency to stay within 10% of its 10--day MA.
-The line at 20 marks the long-term historical mean of the VIX.

 -09- NASDAQ 60-minute -- Short-term Indicator